Let’s do awesome things together.

 A framework for creating strategy

-Context and Introduction Recently, I wrote my very first technology strategy.
+Recently, I wrote my very first technology strategy.
 Overall I’d say the process went pretty well.
 Of course writing the strategy is intimidating to begin with, but once I started I quickly realised that the much more intimidating thing is actually working to implement the strategy after it’s written.
-I felt and still at times feel like fleeing to the woods to live as a wolf as a result of this realisation but I’m pretty sure my life insurance has exclusions for fleeing to the woods in order to live as a wolf....
+I felt and still at times feel like fleeing to the woods to live as a wolf as a result of this realisation but I’m pretty sure my life insurance has exclusions for fleeing to the woods in order to live as a wolf.
+It’s not the family oriented response you think it could be, despite wolves being good family members that live in packs. ...

 June 15, 2022 · 20 min · Alex